Student Competitions

 From time to time students are invited to submit work (a video, an essay, a presentation or other) to a awarding body as part of a competition.
 We have gathered information about upcoming competitions here of all kinds.
 Please check the entry requirements and deadlines carefully before uploading your submission.

-Deadline 30 September 2025
+Deadline 30 October 2025

 Global Sustainability Challenge